royalapplications/docs/src/products/royalts/reference/connections/vmware.md

 - Grid search and customization, including sort, filter and group.
 - Power On, Power Off, Suspend and Reset VMware guests directly from the Dashboard.
 - Connect (Ad Hoc) allows you to connect directly to the selected VMware guest using VNC or the console.
+- List ESXi hosts and see whether their SSH service is available and running.
+- Use **Start SSH**, **Stop SSH**, or **Connect via SSH** for a selected host.
+The actions are enabled according to the host's SSH state.
+Stopping SSH requires confirmation because active sessions may be disconnected.

+The host SSH actions require a VMware account with permission to manage host services.
+Royal TS does not automatically start SSH when connecting or stop it when the terminal closes.
+Stop the service explicitly when you have finished using it.

 [!include[royalserversupport.md](~/royalts/_shared/royalserversupport.md)]